jcollard/DataEncodingInCSharp/README.md

 You could go through each file and manually by hand and run each possible cipher over the string to find the correct answer.
 However, this would be incredibly tedious.
-Instead, we can write a for loop to do this for us.
+Instead, we can write a loop to iterate through each value.
 Here is the general
 algorithm:

 1. Create an `int` variable `shift` and set it to 1